Detective-Wasif/vyxal-tutorial/README.md

 Variables are often expensive, they cost a lot of bytes.
 You may need to store only one value, so to solve even that problem we have register.

 Register is just like variable, it can hold any value of any data type.
 To pop and store a value in register, just use `£` command.
-To push the value of register to stack without emptying use `¥`.
+To push the value of register to stack without emptying the register use `¥`.

+**2. Data types**

+Vyxal aims simplicity, so we have as less as data types as possible.

+- Number
+- String
+- List
+- Generator
+- Function

+**2.1 Number**

+Numbers can be any integer, negative or floating point number.

+We have already seen how to push and operate a postive integer.
+Now lets see how to push a negative integer.
+Suppose we want to push -12.

+If you write `-12` then Vyxal will try to `-` as a builtin and subtract top two items on stack and then push 12.
+But that's not what we want.
+We want to push -12 exactly.
+So we have to push 12 first then write `N`. `N` is actually a builtin which inverts the sign of a number.
+I mean:

+- If gets a positive number, changes its sign to negative.
+- If gets a negative number, changes its sign to positive.
+- If got 0 then return 0.

+So by using `N` we have pushed a negative number.

+To push a floating point number, use `.` as a decimal seperator.
+Writing `1.56` will push what are you expecting.